merivale/victor/README.md

     String
 ```

 As with the *time* argument for `PAST` and `PREORDAINED` elaborations, the *frequency*, *duration*, and *tally* arguments are all unearthed variables for now; users are obliged to encode these variables into strings for themselves.
-(But see section 5.7 below for some speculation on how two of them might be dug up.)
+(But see section 5.9 below for some speculation on how two of them might be dug up.)

-The `REGULAR` elaboration generates a new condition whose satisfaction entails - I don't know how else to say it - the *regular* satisfaction of its input condition, with the optional frequency argument specifying the frequency of that regularity. `REGULAR` messages concern the habits of such creatures as are capable of forming them (notably human beings), as well as the typical or predictable behaviour of inanimate objects under certain conditions:
+The conservative `REGULAR` elaboration generates a new condition whose satisfaction entails the *general* satisfaction of its input condition, with the optional frequency argument specifying the frequency of that generality.
+The `REGULAR` elaboration is the second of the three elaborations to concern expectations, and consequently to open the door to the phenomenon of colouring (the first being the `PREORDAINED` elaboration discussed in the previous section).
+The coloured uses of the conservative `REGULAR` elaboration concern the habits of such creatures as are capable of forming them:

 ```elm
 REGULAR "often" ( Female "Grannie", ( Do "eat", Out ) )